United States Armed Forces

 The United States Armed Forces are the military forces of the United States.
-The armed forces consists of six service branches: the Army, Marine Corps, Navy, Air Force, Space Force, and Coast Guard.
-All six armed services are among the eight uniformed services of the United States.
+U.S. federal law names six armed forces: the Army, Marine Corps, Navy, Air Force, Space Force, and the Coast Guard.
+Since 1949, all of the armed forces, except the Coast Guard, have been permanently part of the United States Department of Defense, with the Space Force existing as a branch of the Air Force until 2019.
+They form six of the eight uniformed services of the United States.

-Each of the different military services is assigned a role and domain.
-The U.S. Army conducts land operations, while the U.S. Navy and U.S. Marine Corps conduct maritime operations, with the Marine Corps specializing in amphibious and maritime littoral operations in support of the Navy.
-The U.S. Air Force conducts air operations, while the U.S. Space Force conducts space operations.
-The U.S. Coast Guard is unique in that it is a military branch specializing in maritime operations and also a law enforcement agency.

-From their inception during the American Revolutionary War, the U.S. Armed Forces have played a decisive role in the history of the United States.
-They helped forge a sense of national unity and identity through victories in the First Barbary War and the Second Barbary War.
-They played a critical role in the territorial evolution of the United States, including the American Civil War.
-The National Security Act of 1947, adopted following World War II, created the modern U.S. military framework.
-The Act established the National Military Establishment, headed by the secretary of defense; and created the United States Air Force and the National Security Council.
-It was amended in 1949, renaming the National Military Establishment the Department of Defense, and merged the cabinet-level Department of the Army, Department of the Navy, and Department of the Air Force, into the Department of Defense.
+From their inception during the American Revolutionary War, the Army and the Navy, and later the other services, have played a decisive role in the country's history.
+They helped forge a sense of national unity and identity through victories in the early-19th-century First and Second Barbary Wars.
+They played a critical role in the territorial evolution of the U.S., including the American Civil War.
+The National Security Act of 1947 created the Department of Defense or DoD, (after a short period being called the National Military Establishment) headed by the secretary of defense, superior to the service secretaries.
+It also created both the U.S. Air Force and National Security Council; in 1949, an amendment to the act merged the cabinet-level departments of the Army, Navy, and Air Force into the DoD.